Review: My Kondo System Part III

 Kondo Ongaku + M7 System Part III - Digital Playback

 Review: Genesis Digital Lens

 Review: Gotham 10070 Coaxial Digital Cable

 (Extensively revised Feb 16, 2012)

-I'd like to refer you to a six-year old discussion thread dedicated to Kondo in the most well-known and worthwhile Hong Kong hifi forum called review33; the thread is humorously named AudioNote Ongaku - I'm in pain!, you get the idea!
+I'd like to also refer you to a six-year old discussion thread dedicated to Kondo in the most well-known and worthwhile Hong Kong hifi forum called review33; the thread is humorously named AudioNote Ongaku - I'm in pain!, you get the idea!
 Although the webpage is in Chinese, most write in English, and there are useful information on Kondo buried there.
 I don't write much there but I do know (of) some of the regulars, all Kondo old-hands.
 Note there are two arrows on the upper right hand corner which usefully let you reverse the chronological order.